UBC-MDS/DSCI522-2425-25-heart_disease_predictor/README.md

 *NOTE 2*: If you are taken to an authentication screen, please take the token from the logs from where you saw `http://127.0.0.1:PORT_NUMBER/lab?token=...token..is..here...`, and paste it into the login screen's login with token

-3. To run the analysis, open a terminal (in the docker jupyter lab) and run the following commands:
+3. To run the analysis and regenerate the data, open a terminal (in the docker jupyter lab) and run the following commands:

 ```
 python scripts/download_data.py --url="https://archive.ics.uci.edu/static/public/45/data.csv" --write-to="data/raw/"